Answers to Frequently Asked Questions about the Juneau Public Market

-For Each Venue, Set-up/Breakdown: Wednesday (day before Thanksgiving) from 4 pm to 8 pm, and from 8 am to noon Friday for set-up (the hall is not open, nor can it be, on Thanksgiving Day).
+Vendor set-up hours?
+Wednesday (the day before Thanksgiving) vendors may set-up from 4 pm to 8 pm, and on Friday from 8 am to noon Friday (the halls are not open, nor can be, on Thanksgiving Day).
 Vendors must be ready to do business at noon on Friday.
 Breakdown is Sunday from 5 pm to 8 pm.

 Cultural Appropriation: We ask that vendors respect Alaska’s indigenous cultures and not sell manufactured items, such as totemic representations, that might cause offense.

 Products: Vendors must disclose to us the products they intend to sell or services to be offered.
 Failure to do so is considered a violation of trust.
 The people who attend will render judgment – either the products sell or they don’t – but we draw the line at legal/illegal, and with products inappropriate for the time and place.

 Franchise Lines: Direct sales product lines like Mary Kay, doTerra, and Scentsy are welcome at the no-admission-charged Public Market annex at the JACC.
 We allow one vendor for each franchise line — in other words, one Mary Kay, one doTerra, one Scentsy, etc. The annex is also a choice made by many vendors selling unique, hand-crafted products as the costs are less than at Centennial Hall and the sales just as robust.

 Sales Tax: The City and Borough of Juneau expects vendors to register.
 We pay sales tax on everything we sell to vendors.
 The only exceptions are vendors who provide us with the three-digit CBJ tax exempt number.
 See: https://beta.juneau.org/finance/business-registration-and-sales-tax